Payment Flow and Custom Development

 }

-If you create pricing plans with customized benefits_jsonb
+If you create a new pricing plan and customize benefits_jsonb

-For recurring subscriptions, refunds alone generally cannot resolve user disputes; the correct approach is to cancel the user's subscription and refund.
-Therefore, for recurring subscription scenarios, we should listen to the customer.subscription.deleted
+For subscriptions, refunding alone generally cannot resolve user disputes.
+The correct approach is to cancel the user's subscription and refund.
+Therefore, for subscription scenarios, we should listen to the customer.subscription.deleted

-event, which is generally triggered by manual operations in the Stripe console.
+event, which is usually triggered by manual operations in the Stripe dashboard.

 The processing logic for the customer.subscription.deleted